HISTORY OF NAWBO-SA

 By early 1997, 30 members from San Antonio had joined the national association, fulfilling the minimum requirement for chapter formation.

 Since its formation, NAWBO-San Antonio has been recognized as one of the leading chapters in the nation.
 In June 2006, the National Association awarded the San Antonio Chapter its distinguished Gold Award for Best Practices in membership, mentoring, and corporate partner support.
 In 2007, San Antonio was awarded the Guardian/NAWBO Diversity Award for its numerous diversity initiatives, including Leadership Development, the President’s Advisory Council, and the Women on Boards (WOB) Certification Initiative.
+In 2012 under Patsy Foxworth's leadership NAWBO-SA was awarded the North Chamber Athena Award for Organizational Leadership.

 Today, NAWBO-San Antonio continues to thrive as a valuable resource for women entrepreneurs to learn and grow with their peers.